Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-15.md

 \end{array}
 $$

-As in the symmetric-key setting, CPA$\varPhi$ security (for public-key encryption) implies CPA security:
+As in the symmetric-key setting, CPA$\Phi$ security (for public-key encryption) implies CPA security:

 **Claim 15.3**
 *Let $\Sigma$ be a public-key encryption scheme.
 If $\Sigma$ has CPA$\varPhi$ security, then $\Sigma$ has CPA security.*